mikemcgowan/scala-gradle-spring-boot/README.md

-# Scala with Gradle and Spring Boot
+# A Spring Boot app in Scala with Gradle

 ```
 ./gradlew bootRun